-However, the Spartans will play a majority of their home games at Municipal Stadium, the 5,200-seat stadium that also houses the San Jose Giants of the Class A California League.
+The Spartans practice and play their home games at Municipal Stadium, the 5,200-seat stadium that also houses the San Jose Giants of the Class A California League.
 Municipal Stadium has a full size scoreboard and video board located in right field.
 Additionally, a full press box, 4 concession stands, 4 restrooms and ticket offices are housed in Municipal Stadium.

-Spartan Soccer Fields house both the men's and women's Spartan soccer teams periodically throughout their respective seasons.
+Opened prior to the 2017 season, the Spartan Soccer Complex is home to both the men's and women's Spartan soccer teams.
 The fields have been used for World Cup team practices and MLS training sessions, among other organizations.
 The fields provide high quality training facilities for SJSU soccer teams.

 Each training room is a fully-functional facility with treatment tables, taping stations, rehabilitation space, and modalities.